-There are many misconceptions about doggy care for winter weather, however there are a few practices that you should consider.
+There are many misconceptions about doggy care for winter weather. however, there are a few practices that you should consider.
 Your dog needs a clean coat to keep it properly insulated.
 If you give your dog a bath, make sure to dry them thoroughly before letting them go outside.
 If your dog has long hair, do your best to keep it from getting wet and matted.
-Long, wet, and matted hair drops their body temperature faster.
+Long, wet, and matted hair drop their body temperature faster.

 You can keep your dog quite comfortable during the cold temperatures by following some of the tips and tricks we’ve mentioned above.
 Above all, keep watching your dog and watch them for signs they are getting cold then respond appropriately.
 Prioritize keeping your dog healthy this winter.

 If you have questions about the cold symptoms of your dog, contact your local veterinarian.
 If you want to order a kennel from us for your puppy, ask about insulated options for wintertime.